8/31/2025

 1 tablespoon of peanut powder

-1 crushed calcium tablet
+1 teaspoon calcium powder

 5.3 ounces of plant yogurt with fruit